 discussions with filmmakers, scholars and activists.
 These conversations transcend the screen, offering a space for reflection, debate and, ultimately, a deeper understanding of the issues at hand.

-The March on Washington Film Festival encourages attendees to ask tough questions, challenge preconceptions, and explore how history continues to shape our world.
+March On encourages attendees to ask tough questions, challenge preconceptions, and explore how history continues to shape our world.

 Minister Rahiel Tesfamariam, one of the speakers at the event, said, “I believe that Jesus has a message for this generation.
 The time is now Black woman and Black girl.
 The time is not tomorrow or in the future.
 It is today.
 They speak of justice, mercy and his grace but the wrath of God is on our side.”

-Attending the March on Washington Film Festival’s live event was not merely an opportunity to watch films; it is an immersive experience that invites reflection, dialogue and a renewed commitment to social justice.
+Attending March On’s live event was not merely an opportunity to watch films; it is an immersive experience that invites reflection, dialogue and a renewed commitment to social justice.

 In a world where the struggle for equality continues, this festival serves as a beacon of hope and a reminder that the power of storytelling and activism can shape a brighter future.